 In 2016 Santander launched a £400,000 fund to support widening participation.
 This fund specifically looks to help students from disadvantaged backgrounds undertake an international experience whilst at university.
 During this trip the students are required to either take part in an educational course, conduct research or complete a work experience placement.
 The £400,000 will support a minimum of 800 people.

 Each year Santander Universities UK collaborates with Santander Universities US to send two students from the UK to Babson College in Boston.
 In 2014 James Geary, Keele University, and Nada Aly from the University of Liverpool, were given the opportunity to participate in the programme to attend Babson College in Boston for two weeks.
 Whilst there students were able to experience the United States university lifestyle, attend lectures and also socialise with other students.
 The programme was focused on entrepreneurial thought and action and each class was based on a different aspect of entrepreneurship.
 This is an annual programme with the aim of strengthening relationships between UK universities and Babson College, Boston.

 As well as providing opportunities for UK students to visit partner universities across the world, each year the Santander Universities Global division arranges for students from the University of Valencia to visit London.
-While here the students visited some of the top Spanish companies with offices in London, including a visit to the Santander London Head Office.
-In July 2013 the students' visit to Santander included presentations from members of the Santander Universities and Santander Corporate Team about working in a large corporate environment and the importance of taking on international work experience.
+While here, the students visited some of the top Spanish companies with offices in London, including a visit to the Santander London Head Office.
+In 2016 the students' visit to Santander included presentations from members of the Santander Universities and Santander Corporate Team about working in a large corporate environment and the importance of taking on international work experience.